… or nasty SELECT key 😉

-What is cool about this particular unit is that key caps were made out of a polymer that didn't have any flame retardants (bromides) in it, so I didn't have to whiten 'em ... except for function keys that were slightly yellowed.
+What is cool about this particular unit is that keycaps were made out of a polymer that didn’t have any flame retardants (bromides) in it, so I didn’t have to whiten ’em … except for slightly yellowed function keys.

-I've noticed a small spillage on a motherboard but fortunately not corrosive so simple cleaning it with isopropyl alcohol was a suitable fix.
+I’ve noticed a small spillage on a motherboard but fortunately not corrosive so simply cleaning it with isopropyl alcohol was a suitable fix.